Meet Lindy Crimmins!

 Lindy: "I did an indoor Tri in the 2008 and a small local one at someone’s tiny lake where I learned I am not much of a fish but am pretty good at biking even with the heavy cruiser I rode back then."

 Q: What do you enjoy most about our sport?

-Q: How do you juggle your family, job, social life, other hobbies & your training?
+Q: How do you juggle your family, job, social life, other hobbies with your training?

-Q: What was the greatest challenge you face when training?
+Q: What is the greatest challenge you face when training?